rsksmart/devportal-1.0/content/rsk-devportal/solutions/moneyonchain.md

 **MoC Holder:** A user who acquires MOC, which allows him to participate in the government of the platform and / or provide a service to it in exchange for receiving subsidies and part of the fees collected by the platform.

-**Any RSK Token (ART) Trader:** A user who owns a token compatible with the RSK Blockchain (could be BPro, DoC, MoC, rBTC, RIF, etc), and wants to perform a decentralized exchange operation.
+**Any Rootstock Token (ART) Trader:** A user who owns a token compatible with the Rootstock Blockchain (could be BPro, DoC, MoC, rBTC, RIF, etc), and wants to perform a decentralized exchange operation.
 Smart Contracts: gets data from OMoC

-**How Money on Chain integrates with RSK**
+**How Money on Chain integrates with Rootstock**

 ![moc-diagram](/assets/img/solutions/moneyonchain/moc_diagram.png)